haltu/muuri/README.md

   * Should the items be sorted during drag?
 * **`dragSortInterval`** &nbsp;&mdash;&nbsp; *number*
   * Default value: `50`.
-  * When an item is dragged around the grid Muuri automatically checks if the item overlaps another item enough to move the item in it's place.
-The overlap check method is debounced and this option defines the debounce interval in milliseconds.
-In other words, this is option defines the amount of time the dragged item must be still before an overlap is checked.
+  * Defines the amount of time the dragged item must be still before `dragSortPredicate` function is called.
+The default `dragSortPredicate` is pretty intense which means that you might see some janky animations and/or an unresponsive UI if you set this value too low (`0` is definitely not recommended).
 * **`dragSortPredicate`** &nbsp;&mdash;&nbsp; *function / object*
   * Default value: `{action: 'move', tolerance: 50}`.
   * Defines the logic for the sort procedure during dragging an item.
-  * If an object is provided the default sort handler will be used.
+  * If an object is provided the default sort predicate handler will be used.
 You can define the following properties:
     * **`dragSortPredicate.action`** &nbsp;&mdash;&nbsp; *string*
       * Default value: `'move'`.
       * Allowed values: `'move'`, `'swap'`.
       * Should the dragged item be *moved* to the new position or should it *swap* places with the item it overlaps?
-    * **`dragSortPredicate.tolerance`** &nbsp;&mdash;&nbsp; *number*
+    * **`dragSortPredicate.threshold`** &nbsp;&mdash;&nbsp; *number*
       * Default value: `50`.
       * Allowed values: `1` - `100`.
-      * How many percent the intersection area between the dragged item and the compared item should be from the maximum potential intersection area between the two items in order to justify for the dragged item's replacement.
+      * How many percent the intersection area between the dragged item and the compared item should be from the maximum potential intersection area between the items before sorting is triggered.
   * Alternatively you can provide your own callback function where you can define your own custom sort logic.
 The callback receives one argument, which is the currently dragged Muuri.Item instance.
 The callback should return a *falsy* value if it sorting should not occur.
 If, however, sorting should occur the callback should return an object containing the following properties: `action` ("move" or "swap"), `from` (the index of the Muuri.Item to be moved/swapped), `to` (the index the item should be moved to / swapped with).
 E.g returning `{action: 'move', from: 0, to: 1}` would move the first item as the second item.
 * **`dragReleaseDuration`** &nbsp;&mdash;&nbsp; *number*
   * Default value: `300`.